Or-Blank/Final-project-BCR-Lineage-Tracer/README.md

 * numpy
 * tkinter (for GUI )

-## Installation & Running the Project
+## Installation and running the project

 **Requirements:** Python 3.9+